Workplace Discrimination Attorneys

 Explore Your Options, And Do What Is Best For You

 Not every client wants to file a lawsuit against their employer.
 You may wish to end the discriminatory behavior at work and return to your job in peace.
 We understand this.

-When you speak with the Shimoda Law Corp., we will help you understand all your available options.
+When you speak with the Shimoda & Rodriguez Law, PC, we will help you understand all your available options.
 Then, we will provide advice to help you achieve the outcome that you desire.
 Whether this involves private negotiations with your employer or proceeding to the courtroom, we will help you take the path with which you feel most comfortable.

 How To Recognize Discrimination In The Workplace?

 Discrimination can be subtle, and it may be challenging to recognize unfair treatment at your place of work if it’s not blatant.

 Unlawful discrimination commonly manifests itself in the unfair allocation of duties, harassment, and promotion determinations.